I want you to take a moment and think about the kind of relationship you have with your mother.

 Where Does the Mother Wound Come From?

-- Stay at home and give up their ambitions as child-bearers
+- Stay at home and give up their ambitions as child-bearers.

-- Be the primary caretakers of the household
+- Be the primary caretakers of the household.

-- Constantly serve others and their needs, while giving up their own
+- Constantly serve others and their needs, while giving up their own.

-- Hold it all together 100% of the time because that’s what “good mothers” do
+- Hold it all together 100% of the time because that’s what “good mothers” do.

-- Utterly deplete themselves in order to support their families and raise children
+- Utterly deplete themselves in order to support their families and raise children.

-As a result of these intense and super-human standards, women abandon their dreams, lock away their desires and smother their needs in favor of meeting the cultural ideal of what motherhood “should” be.
-This pressure is suffocating for most women, breeding rage, depression and anxiety, which is then passed on to their children through subtle – or even aggressive – forms of emotional abandonment and manipulation (such as shame, guilt and obligation).
-This forms the Mother Wound.
+This pressure is suffocating for most women, breeding rage, depression, and anxiety, which is then passed on to their children through subtle – or even aggressive – forms of emotional abandonment and manipulation (such as shame, guilt, and obligation).

 Finally, it’s important that we learn to humanize our mothers in a society that strips them of their humanity.
 No mother can act in a loving way 100% of the time.
 The sooner we embrace this reality, the better.